Joshua Wells was executed, by lethal injection, at 12.01am on Monday, 1st January. He died quickly and relatively painlessly.

 What if I’ve woken up in the middle of my autopsy?

-It was a strange thought to have, but he couldn’t help himself; would he stand up and see all his vital organs falling out from a cut in his stomach, or some other equally disgusting place.
+Would he stand up and see all his vital organs falling out from a cut in his stomach, or some other equally disgusting place?
 He was always fascinated by the gruesome – his favourite TV shows were all autopsy shows, especially by that famous German doctor whose name temporarily escaped him – but this was a step to far.

 Am I a zombie?